ComSSA/www.comssa.org.au/minutes/2014-04-15/index.md

 ## Open floor

 ### Coderdojo update
-  * Scitech mentor induction workshop at: 28th April, 6pm to 9pm
+  * Scitech mentor induction workshop at: 28th April, 6 p.m. to 9 p.m.
     * We need to organise attendance and other issues, more on the list
   * Committee must choose a champion
     * Gregg wants the champion to be a ComSSA committee member